Standard frequency and time signal service: Standard frequency and time signal-satellite service

-Standard frequency and time signal-satellite service (short: SFTSS) is, according to Article 1.54 of the International Telecommunication Union's (ITU) Radio Regulations (RR), defined as A radiocommunication service using space stations on earth satellites for the same purposes as those of the standard frequency and time signal service.
+Standard frequency and time signal-satellite service (short: SFTSS) is, according to Article 1.54 of the International Telecommunication Union's (ITU) Radio Regulations (RR), defined as a radiocommunication service using space stations on earth satellites for the same purposes as those of the standard frequency and time signal service.

 An example to this were experiments of time synchronisation (Global Transmission Services GTS-2) onboard International Space Station.
-However, in accordance to the ubiquitous availability, GNSS-satellite signals will be used in practice (see also: GPS disciplined oscillator).
+However, in accordance to the ubiquitous availability, GNSS-satellite signals will be used in practice (see also: GPS-disciplined oscillator).

 Frequency allocation

 The allocation of radio frequencies is provided according to Article 5 of the ITU Radio Regulations (edition 2012).

-In order to improve harmonisation in spectrum utilisation, the majority of service-allocations stipulated in this document were incorporated in national Tables of Frequency Allocations and Utilisations which is with-in the responsibility of the appropriate national administration.
+In order to improve harmonisation in spectrum utilisation, the majority of service-allocations stipulated in this document were incorporated in national Tables of Frequency Allocations and Utilisations which is within the responsibility of the appropriate national administration.
 The allocation might be primary, secondary, exclusive, and shared.